Renaissance Essential Tumor Medium

 Storage and Stability

 Renaissance Essential Tumor Medium is tested for the ability to support proliferation and morphology during culture of a primary human cancer cell line over three continuous passages.
-Proliferation is ability is confirmed by population doubling values and rates.
-Product sterility is confirmed by negative test results for microbial contamination including bacteria, fungi, and mycoplasma
+Proliferation ability is measured as both cumulative population doublings and stability of growth rate.
+Product sterility is confirmed by negative test results for microbial contaminants including bacteria, fungi, and mycoplasma.

 Due to the variation in biology and quality of each tumor specimen, optimization of culture conditions is required for each new sample.
 These guidelines describe how to optimize the Renaissance Essential Tumor cell culture system for the derivation of cell lines from human tissue samples.